hollow-egg/Dimensional-Sable/README.md

 NOTICE:
 An official api for this very thing is going to be made by the Simulated Team.
 So once that comes out, GO USE THAT.
 I will probably archive this repo when it does.

+[EVERYTHIGN BELOW IS INFO FOR DEVELOPERS]

+The function to teleport a sublevel is **WarpSubLevel(subLevel, dimension, position, warpConnected?)**

+Some block entities require a "fix" after being teleported.
+This is any case where the nbt holds information about a position, sublevel, or running state (for contraptions).
+This mod currently includes fixes for:
+- Vanilla
+- Create
+- Create Aeronautics

+If you find or develop a mod that has block entities that match this description, feel free to let me know on discord: hollow_egg, and I will implement fixes for those block entities.
+If you would like to implement those fixes yourself (such as the case of a modpack developer), just follow this guide:

+- For data (at the root) containing a position that may change due to teleportation:
+-     BlockEntityRegistry.PublishPosFixer( "MODID", "BLOCK_ENTITY_ID", Set.of("Data_Source", ...))
+- Same conditions as above, but affecting multiple block entities with the same data:
+-     BlockEntityRegistry.PublishCompoundPosFixer("MODID", Set.of("BLOCK_ENTITY_ID", ...), Set.of("Data_Source", ...))
+- For data (at the root) containting a sublevel UUID:
+-     BlockEntityRegistry.PublishUUIDFixer("MODID", "BLOCK_ENTITY_ID", Set.of("Data_Source", ...))
+- For data (at the root) containing a "connection" (just a single sublevel tag and position tag, quick for things like the docking connector):
+-     BlockEntityRegistry.PublishConnectionFixer("MODID", "BLOCK_ENTITY_ID", "SubLevel_Data_Source", "Position_Data_Source")
+-   For data everywhere else, or special conditions: Create a new BlockEntityAccessor (I would use SpringBlockEntity as an example), and publish it with PublishCustomFixer

+Examples are available in DimensionalSable.java